pyscaffold/dsproject-demo/README.md

-# dsproject-demo
+# ${project}

-This is just a demonstration which was set up with `putup --dsproject dsproject-demo`
+Demonstration of a project generated with the Data Science project extension of PyScaffold

 ## Description